-ADMINISTERED BY: Department of Citrus
+ADMINISTERED BY: Citrus Commission

 Each box of fresh and processed citrus is subject to the citrus tax.
 The annual per box tax rates are determined by the Florida Citrus Commission each year, but cannot exceed maximum rates set forth in Section 601.15, F.S.